ray-project/ray/doc/source/rllib/rllib-connector.rst

 RLlib algorithms usually require one or more *user environments* and *policies* (usually a neural network).

-Data observed from the environments usually go through multiple steps of preprocessing before they reach the policy, while the output of the policy also gets transformed multiple times before they are used to train specific agents in the environments.
+Data observed from the environments usually go through multiple steps of preprocessing before they reach the policy, while the output of the policy also gets transformed multiple times before they are used to control specific agents in the environments.

-With connectors, users of RLlib will be able to:
+By consolidating these transformations under the framework of connectors, users of RLlib will be able to:

-- Restore and deploy individual RLlib policies without having to restore training related logic of RLlib Algorithms.
+- Restore and deploy individual RLlib policies without having to restore training related logics of RLlib Algorithms.
 - Ensure policies are more durable than the algorithms they get trained with.
 - Allow policies to be adapted to work with different versions of an environment.
 - Run inference with RLlib polcies without worrying about the exact trajectory view requriements or state inputs.